 As for the game purchases on Switch and N64, well, the older console beats the current flagship here.
 N64's software sales figure stands at 224.97 million units, which means that approximately seven games have been sold for every purchased console.
 Nintendo Switch's lifetime games sales reached a figure of 187.52 million meaning that roughly five games have been sold for every console.

 Of course, Switch is still a long way off the Nintendo's best selling consoles - Nintendo DS and Wii U. Both of these consoles reached staggering sale numbers but DS is the reigning king with 154.02 million units sold and 948 million software sales.

-In other Nintendo news, the company CEO Shuntaro Furukawa confirmed earlier today that they have no plans to announce new hardware at this year's E3.
-As you may know, some reports suggested that two new Switch consoles are set to release by the end of 2019.
+In other Nintendo news, the company CEO Shuntaro Furukawa confirmed earlier today that they have at this year's E3.
+As you may know, some reports suggested that two new are set to release by the end of 2019.